 Lehman, Layman, Lemon Genealogy;

-It is widely known that the German language surname, "Lehman," came into being with the advent of the surname system.
+It is widely known that the surname, "Lehman," came into being in the German language with the advent of the surname system.
 Often one's occupation became his surname.
 Ours is generally considered to have meant "vassal" or one who works the land.
-It was a term applied to one who had become bound to a section of real estate as a "fief" with no ownership.
+It was a term applied to one who, probably through no action of his own, had become bound to a section of real estate as a "fief" with no ownership.
 Moreover, unlike our own sharecroppers of a century ago, he could not quit and go to work for another landowner but was attached for life to a particular parcel of real property and its owner.
 He was pretty far back in the socio-economic pecking order.
+It is not very flattering but I think we are stuck with it.

 It may be said that the influx of

-German-speaking immigrants to the Colonies in general and through the

-Generally, at the time of immigration in the first half of the 18th Century, the German-speaking immigrants were referred to as "Palatinians."
-This is not entirely accurate, but referred to since as “Pennsylvania Dutch” accurate either.
+German-speaking immigrants to Great Britain's American Colonies in general and through the Generally, at the time of immigration in the first half of the 18th Century, the German-speaking immigrants were referred to as "Palatinians."
+This is not entirely accurate, but referred to since as “Pennsylvania Dutch.”
 The misnomer came about as a result of many refugees from religious persecution in